yunliu0319/jpmaqs-bond-yield-forecasting/README.md

 ## The Problem

-Weekly bond yield changes are driven by multiple factors at different time scopes including economic shocks and monetary policy regimes, investors' liquidity and risk aversions concerns.
+Weekly bond yield changes are driven by multiple factors including economic shocks and monetary policy regimes, investors' liquidity and risk aversion concerns.

 This project builds a panel forecasting model that remains predictive across regime shifts by combining linear and non-linear learners, evaluated on a strict 52-week out-of-sample window.